0Joeyz0/jzen7387_9103_tut1/README.md

 **Pointillism**

 I found the imaging techniques of "Pointillism" in artworks very inspiring for my assignment.
-This technique uniquely captures a sense of depth, texture, and vibrant color, using short, broken brushstrokes to convey changes in light, color, and atmosphere.
-I love this imaging technique of carefully placing individual points of color to form a cohesive image, and wanted to incorporate this technique into my assignments to provide an interesting and visually appealing presentation.
+This technique captures a high degree of textural detail as well as vibrant colors, using short and broken brushstrokes to convey changes in light, color and atmosphere, providing a visually captivating and unique way of creating images.
+This imaging technique, where individual color dots are carefully placed to form a cohesive image, is not only visually appealing but also fun to explore.
+I hope to incorporate this technique into my assignments to provide interesting and visually appealing presentations.
+And it can bridge the gap between art and technology, showing how coding can be used to replicate the techniques of traditional art.

 ![An image of a cat](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/A_Sunday_on_La_Grande_Jatte%2C_Georges_Seurat%2C_1884.jpg/2560px-A_Sunday_on_La_Grande_Jatte%2C_Georges_Seurat%2C_1884.jpg)